-CMS proposes to add one C-APC in CY 2023: Proposed C-APC 5372 (Level 2 Urology and Related Services).
+CMS finalizes the addition of one C-APC in CY 2023: C-APC 5372 (Level 2 Urology and Related Services).

-CMS also proposes that when the aggregate payment for specified mental health services provided by one hospital to a single beneficiary on a single date of service based on the payment rates associated with the APCs for the individual services exceeds the maximum per diem payment rate for partial hospitalization services provided by a hospital, those specified mental health services would be paid through C-APC 8010 for CY 2023.
-In addition, CMS proposes to set the payment rate for C-APC 8010 at the same payment rate that it proposes for APC 5863 (the maximum partial hospitalization per diem payment rate for a hospital) and that the hospital continue to be paid the proposed payment rate for C-APC 8010.
+CMS also finalizes that when the aggregate payment for specified mental health services provided by one hospital to a single beneficiary on a single date of service based on the payment rates associated with the APCs for the individual services exceeds the maximum per diem payment rate for partial hospitalization services provided by a hospital, those specified mental health services would be paid through C-APC 8010 for CY 2023.
+In addition, CMS finalizes setting the payment rate for C-APC 8010 at the same payment rate for APC 5863 (the maximum partial hospitalization per diem payment rate for a hospital) and that the hospital continue to be paid the payment rate for C-APC 8010.

 Software as a Service (SaaS) payments

 In 2018, CMS began reimbursing for the first SaaS procedure, Fractional Flow Reserve Derived from Computed Tomography (FFRCT), also known by the trade name HeartFlow, a noninvasive diagnostic service that allows physicians to measure coronary artery disease in a patient through the use of coronary CT scans.
-For CY 2023, CMS proposes to move HeartFlow (HCPCS 0503T) from New Technology APC 1511 to APC 5724 (Level 4 Diagnostic Tests and Related Services), a clinical APC.
+For CY 2023, CMS finalizes moving HeartFlow (HCPCS 0503T) from New Technology APC 1511 to APC 5724 (Level 4 Diagnostic Tests and Related Services), a clinical APC.

 Since HeartFlow, CMS has also begun paying for other SaaS procedures that use artificial intelligence algorithms.
 For example, retina/eye-related Current Procedural Terminology (CPT) code 92229 was assigned to APC 5793.
 In addition, the American Medical Association (AMA) has released additional CPT codes for SaaS.
 Those include standalone codes associated with other SaaS procedures, including CPT 0648T, CPT 0721T, and CPT 0723T.
 CMS has separately paid those under New Technology APCs under the OPPS.